vmware/photon/docs/photon_troubleshoot/Troubleshooting_Networkconfiguration.md

 - The options mentioned in the configuration files are case sensitive.
 - Set `DHCP=yes` to accept IPv4 and IPv6 DHCP requests.
 - Set `DHCP=ipv4` to accept IPv4 DHCP requests.
-- Set LinkLocalAddressing=no to disable IPv6.
-Please do not disable IPv6 via sysctl.
+- Set LinkLocalAddressing=no to deactivate IPv6.
+Please do not deactivate IPv6 via sysctl.
 When `LinkLocalAddressing=no` in the .network file, the kernel drops addresses starting with **fe80**, for example **fe80::20c:29ff:fe4c:7eca**.
 If IPv6LL address is not available networkd will not start IPv6 configurations.

-To link network configurations using DHCPv4 (IPv6 disabled), run the following command:
+To link network configurations using DHCPv4 (IPv6 deactivated), run the following command:
 ```
 /etc/systemd/network/20-eth0.network
 [Match]